 Easy Tips to Make the Best Homemade Waffles

-Whether they're finished in a shower of powdered sugar, a flood of maple syrup or topped with fried chicken and gravy, waffles stand out when cooks start by using a stellar batter.
-Here are some essential tips for turning out memorable homemade waffles.
+Whether they're finished in a shower of powdered sugar, a flood of maple syrup or topped with fried chicken and gravy, waffles stand out when cooks follow a few essential tips for turning out memorable homemade waffles.

 Popular Waffle Types